Tea-Infused Chia Pudding Recipe

 3. Add about 1/3 of the diluted tea.
 Use a fork to stir thoroughly.

-4. Add another 1/3 of the liquid and mix well.
+4. Add another 1/3 of the tea and mix well.

 5. Add the remaining tea and stir once more.

 6. Let sit for at least one hour or overnight.
-It’s amazing how the chia will absorb all of the liquid!
+It’s amazing how the chia seeds absorb all of the liquid!

 7. Stir in your sweetener of choice, vanilla extract, and a pinch of sea salt.
-Feel free to sprinkle some dried fruit on top, such as goji berries.
-To make the dried fruit more tender, soak it in for a couple hours or overnight in water beforehand.
+Sprinkle some dried fruit on top, such as goji berries.
+To make the dried fruit more tender, soak it in for a couple of hours or overnight in water beforehand.
 You might also choose to stir in a little coconut milk.

 8. Enjoy!